 We are subject to the SEC's disclosure requirements for public companies that manufacture, or contract to manufacture, products for which certain minerals and their derivatives, namely tin, tantalum, tungsten and gold, known as "conflict minerals," are necessary to the functionality or production of those products.
 These regulations require us to determine which of our products contain conflict minerals and, if so, to perform an extensive inquiry into our supply chain in an effort to determine whether or not such conflict minerals originate from the Democratic Republic of Congo, or DRC, or an adjoining country.
 In May 2017, the European Union adopted the Conflict Minerals Regulation, which will take effect in 2021, may apply to us and may impose more extensive requirements than those adopted by the SEC.
 We may incur increased costs to comply with these disclosure requirements, including costs related to determining the source of any of the relevant minerals used in our products, which would adversely affect our results of operations.
 Because our supply chain is complex, the country of origin inquiry and due diligence procedures that we implement may not enable us to ascertain the origins of any conflict minerals that we use or determine that these minerals did not originate from the DRC or an adjoining country, which may harm our reputation with customers, investors, non-governmental organizations or others and lead to a decline in our stock price.
 In the conflict minerals report that we filed in 2017, we concluded that the origins of the relevant conflict minerals we used in 2016 were "DRC conflict undeterminable," as a result of which we were not required to obtain an independent private sector audit of our conflict minerals report.
-The temporary rules permitting issuers to report that the origins of the conflict minerals they use are "DRC conflict undeterminable" have expired; however, as a result of pending litigation, the requirement to obtain an independent private sector audit is subject to a temporary stay unless an issuer wishes to report that its products are "DRC conflict-free."
-It is possible that the stay could be lifted, in which case we expect that the expenses of preparing our conflict minerals report and obtaining any necessary private sector audit will increase.
+The temporary rules permitting issuers to report that the origins of the conflict minerals they use are "DRC conflict undeterminable" have expired; however, in recent litigation, portions of the conflict mineral rules were found to be unconstitutional, and the SEC staff has indicated that it will not recommend enforcement action for certain failures to comply with the rules, including the requirement to obtain an independent private sector audit in certain cases.
+We currently do not expect to obtain any such audit for future conflict minerals reports, and our expenses could increase if the SEC or its staff modifies the rules or its enforcement position.
 We may also face difficulties in satisfying customers who may require that our products be certified as DRC conflict-free, which could harm our relationships with these customers and lead to a loss of revenue.
 These requirements could also have the effect of limiting the pool of suppliers from which we source these minerals, and we may be unable to obtain conflict-free minerals at competitive prices, which could increase our costs and adversely affect our manufacturing operations and our profitability.